Transit Driver Appreciation Day

 Transit Driver Appreciation Day is an annual event to celebrate the public service of public transit vehicle operators.
 The date of March 18 was selected to commemorate the first bus line, Blaise Pascal's Carrosses à cinq sols in Paris, 1662.

-Observing Agencies
+Observing agencies

+Transit Operator and Worker Appreciation Day is recognized by transit agencies across North America to celebrate the invaluable contributions of transit professionals.
+March 18 holds special significance as the day when the first public transit system was launched in France in 1662.